FranckNdame/MUD-game/README.md

-# version 0.2.2
+# version 0.2.3
 =======================

 Update:

-*	A help function has been added to the game.
-This function will simply guide users.
+*	A way out of the game look was added